eerkela/bertrand/docs/source/content/motivation.rst

 `Numba <https://numba.pydata.org/>`_, or `RustPython <https://rustpython.github.io/>`_.
 This is all well and good, but in so doing, one must make certain assumptions about the data they are working with.
-C integers, for instance, can be platform-specific and may not fit arbitrary data without overflowing, like Python integers can.
-Similarly, they are unable to hold missing values, which are often encountered in real-world data.
+C integers, for instance, can be `platform-specific <https://en.wikipedia.org/wiki/C_data_types>`_ and may not fit arbitrary data without overflowing, like `Python integers <https://peps.python.org/pep-0237/>`_ can.
+Similarly, they are `unable to hold missing values <https://en.wikipedia.org/wiki/NaN#Integer_NaN>`_, which are often encountered in real-world data.
 Nevertheless, as long as one is aware of these limitations going in, the benefits can be significant, and so it is done regardless.

 This, however, presents an entirely new problem: one of translation.
-Given the fact that there is no direct C equivalent for the built-in Python integer type, how can we be sure that our dynamic inputs will fit within the limits of our statically-typed containers?
+Given the fact that there is no direct C equivalent for the built-in Python integer type, how can we be sure that our dynamic inputs will fit within the limits of our statically-typed variables?
 In fact, how can we be certain that we're dealing with integers at all?
-What if our data is given as datetimes, for which there is no direct C analogue?
+What if our data is given as `datetimes <https://docs.python.org/3/library/datetime.html>`_, for which there is no direct `C analogue <https://en.wikipedia.org/wiki/C_date_and_time_functions>`_?
 Dynamic typing forces us to answer these questions at **runtime.**  We cannot rely on a static compiler to keep things consistent for us.
 If we want to be certain, then we must insert manual checks to guarantee that the translation occurs without error.

 If we were working with scalar values, we could do this by inserting one or more ``isinstance()`` and/or range checks, but this adds overhead and